 Geraldine had been in the process of setting up a B&B business in Portugal with her husband and they abandoned these plans after the angioplasty.

-At exchange of expert evidence the hospital informed us that it was not intending to serve any evidence and in January 2000, the defendants made an offer of £140,000.
+At exchange of expert evidence the hospital informed us that it was not intending to serve any evidence and subsequently made an offer of £140,000.

 After negotiation, the offer was increased to £150,000 which Geraldine accepted.
 The compensation included £45,000 for general damages.